Joachim Björklund: Assistant at Hammarby IF

 On 28 January 2018, Björklund was appointed assistant coach of Hammarby IF in Allsvenskan, under head coach Stefan Billborn.
 In their first season, the club finished 4th in the table, after being placed first in the league mid-season.

 In 2019, Hammarby started the league play in a mediocre fashion, but made a strong finish to the season (with eight straight wins during between match day 22 and 30) and ultimately finished 3rd in Allsvenskan.
 This meant that the club qualified for the 2020–21 UEFA Europa League, their first continental competition in over ten years.

 On 5 January 2020, both Billborn and Björklund signed a three-year contract extension with Hammarby.
 In a season postponed due to the COVID-19 pandemic, the side disappointedly finished 8th in the table.
 The club won 3–0 against Puskás Akadémia in the first round of the 2020–21 UEFA Europa League, but was eliminated from the tournament in the second round against Lech Poznań through a 0–3 loss.

 On 30 May 2021, Björklund won the 2020–21 Svenska Cupen with Hammarby IF, through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final.
 On 11 June 2021, Hammarby decided to terminate Stefan Billborn's contract, with the club placed 8th in the 2021 Allsvenskan table after eight rounds, although Björklund stayed in his position for the rest of the year.

 Assistant at Sarpsborg 08

 On 9 January 2022, Björklund reunited with Stefan Billborn, becoming his assistant coach at Sarpsborg 08 in the Norwegian Eliteserien.

 Personal life

-He is the son of Swedish football coach Karl-Gunnar Björklund, and the father of footballers Kalle Björklund who represented Hammarby IF, Västerås SK and Falkenberg FF and William Björklund who belonged to the Hammarby youth teams and now play for United IK Nordic.
-His maternal uncle is Tommy Svensson, the Sweden national football team manager from 1991 to 1997.
+He is the son of Sweden national team coach Karl-Gunnar Björklund, and the father of footballers Kalle Björklund who represented Hammarby IF, Västerås SK and Falkenberg FF and William Björklund who belonged to the Hammarby youth teams and now play for United IK Nordic.
+His maternal uncle is Tommy Svensson, the Sweden men's national football team manager from 1991 to 1997.